akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/GiD_Modelling.md

 # GiD Modelling
 This section provides the guidelines for Modelling in GiD and is organized as follows.

-1. Preparation for GiD modelling
+1. Preparation works for modelling in GiD
 2. Modelling in GiD
 3. Outputs from GiD

 An example file is available in Moodle, which can be downloaded under chapter *5-Computational Wind Engineering (CWE) → Example simulation of a Highrise with simulation results*.
 This download link contains the folder *CFD_HighRiseExampleFine*, which shows a prototype of a CFD simulation done in GiD + Kratos.
 It is very helpful to inspect this file and notice how the processes are implemented there.

-## 1. Preparation for GiD modelling
+## 1. Preparation works for modelling in GiD
 Before modelling in GiD, it is necessary to gather essential information regarding the case study, which will be discussed below.

 ### 1. Wind profile, direction, etc.